josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍉_i_think_if_i_cant_have_babies_because_i_listened_to_palestinian_resistance_and_war_crimes_evidence_then_the_algorithm_may_be_occupied.md

 which does not mean i am "mixed and unclear" in ideology, incidently;

-what an admission that you cannot handle women smarter than you.-->
+what an admission that you cannot handle women smarter than you.

+and if i was mossad?

+i would quietly be making sure i never have to acknowledge i even know what a bargain bin even is.

+whatever that would mean, practicably.-->